LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 where:

+* `curl` means copy from URL
 * username is your GitHub username
 * Module is where you made the customization (notice it is in multiple places)
 * SHA-1 is the full identifier for the commit that has the change; there is a copy button to make this easy
-* the `.patch` after the SHA-1 is github magic that formats that code change into a patch
+* the `.patch` after the SHA-1 is GitHub magic that formats that code change into a patch

+To view the exact code change associated with that patch, open a browser at the URL of `https://github.com/username/Module/commit/SHA-1`.

 ## Create a Fork for Selected Module

+### Code Updates

 !!! warning "New Release"
     If you have previously used this process for a prior release, use the same Modules you already forked.